bskp/koebi/README.md

 The ESP32-Board runs a **special build** of the Micropython firmware due to two requirements:

 - The PWM hardware module, which generates the **pulses for the  stepper motors**, is currently not supported by Micropython.
-This special build includes a Python module supporting it, implemented in C: [MCPWM]()
+This special build includes a Python module supporting it, implemented in C: The [MCPWM](https://github.com/bskp/micropython_esp32_mcpwm) module.

-- The Python module for the **Trinamic TMC steppper drivers** (which holds names and descriptions to dozens of its registers) had to be frozen in order to save memory: [TMC]()
+- The Python module for the **Trinamic TMC steppper drivers** (which holds names and descriptions to dozens of its registers) had to be frozen in order to save memory: The [TMC]() module.
+(TODO: Not published yet)

 For reusability, these two modules have their own project pages – read on there if you need to know more!

 ### Flashing

-Use the [esptool](https://github.com/espressif/esptool) to flash this custom Micropython build on the ESP32.
+Use the [esptool](https://github.com/espressif/esptool) to flash this Micropython build on the ESP32.
 It is easily installed using pip:

 ```
-pip install esptool
+$ pip install esptool
 ```

 If you put Micropython on your board for the first time, it should be erased first:

 ```
-esptool.py --chip esp32 --port /dev/ttyUSB0 erase_flash
+$ esptool.py --chip esp32 --port /dev/ttyUSB0 erase_flash
 ```

 After this, the custom firmware can be flashed:

 ```
-cd (...)/koebi/firmware
+$ cd (...)/koebi/firmware
-esptool.py --chip esp32 --port /dev/ttyUSB0 --baud 406800 write_flash -z --flash_mode dio --flash_freq 40m 0x1000 firmware.bin
+$ esptool.py --chip esp32 --port /dev/ttyUSB0 --baud 406800 write_flash -z --flash_mode dio --flash_freq 40m 0x1000 firmware.bin
 ```

 For more information, see the [official Micropython docs](https://micropython.org/download#esp32).

 ### Setup the TouchOSC GUI
 - Install the [TouchOSC](https://hexler.net/products/touchosc) app on a tablet.
-It's a paid app (5.-), sorry about that.
+It's a paid app (5.-, sorry about that)

 - Install the application to edit layouts, [TouchOSC Editor](https://hexler.net/products/touchosc#downloads), on a computer (free)